Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/README.md

-# Description
+### Description

-This is the github rep of the github page : "How to automate experiments in Qualtrics".
+This is the github repository of the following github page : ["How to automate experiments in Qualtrics"](https://jeremie-beucler.github.io/How-to-automate-experiments-in-Qualtrics/).